Skip to Content

 Neptune1.770°~0.1° – 2.8°Can nearly align with ecliptic

-Special cases: Mars (0.75°3.08°), Saturn (0.92°1.05°), and Uranus (0.99°1.04°) have invariable plane inclination ranges that overlap Earth’s range (0.845°2.117°).
+Special cases: Mars, Saturn, and Uranus have invariable-plane inclination ranges that overlap Earth’s range.
 When their inclinations match Earth’s and their ascending nodes align, their orbital planes can become nearly parallel to the ecliptic.
 Saturn can even reach exactly 0°, meaning its orbital plane temporarily coincides with the ecliptic.
-Venus, Jupiter, and Neptune can also approach near-zero ecliptic inclinations when their ascending nodes align favorably with Earth’s.
+Venus, Jupiter, and Neptune can also approach near-zero ecliptic inclinations when their ascending nodes align favourably with Earth’s.

 In the Interactive 3D Simulation:

-3. You can see Earth moving above and below the plane during its yearly orbit
+3. Earth moves above and below the plane during its yearly orbit.

-Earth crosses the invariable plane twice per year.
-The crossing dates shift slowly over millennia as Earth’s inclination and node precess.
+Earth crosses the plane twice per year.
+The crossing dates shift slowly over millennia as inclination and node precess.
 Around J2000:

 July to JanuaryAbove the plane~July 4, 21:00 UTC (ascending)